 - A database user with read access to

-v$tables is required.
+v$views is required.

-- Early access program disclaimer
+- Preview disclaimer

 This is just one step in a long list of features that we’re working on.
 Based on your feedback, we’ll add more metrics.
 At the moment, we’re working on the Top slowest statements page.
 We’ll then focus on to the Top waits page, advance events, and, finally, execution plans.